jeksn/jeksn-site/src/pages/reading-list/index.md

 ## Currently Reading

 - The Crying of Lot 49 / Thomas Pynchon
-- How to Focus: A Monastic Guide for an Age of Distraction / John Cassian
 - The Courage to Be Disliked / Ichiro Kishimi & Fumitake Koga

 ## 2025